 2.5 The ASA is not the lead regulator for non-broadcast financial advertising.
-The ASA's work complements that of the FCA by covering the 'non-technical' elements of financial promotions, namely those aspects that are not subject to the technical requirements of the Financial Services and Markets Act 2000 (FSMA) and the Consumer Credit Act 1974 (as amended); for which the FCA is the lead enforcer.
+The ASA's work complements that of the FCA by covering the 'non-technical' elements of financial promotions, namely those aspects of a financial promotion that are not subject to the technical requirements of the Financial Services and Markets Act 2000 (FSMA), the Financial Services and Markets Act (Financial Promotions) Order 2005 (as amended), applicable FCA rules and the Consumer Credit Act 1974 (as amended); for which the FCA is the lead regulator.
+The FCA is also the lead regulator for firms that provide payment services and for e-money issuers.
+These firms must comply with the conduct of business requirements of the Payment Services Regulations 2017 and, where relevant, the Electronic Money Regulations 2011 and such FCA rules as apply to them.

-- 2.6 The phrase 'non-technical' in this context refers to matters of serious or widespread offence, social responsibility and the truthfulness of claims that do not relate to specific characteristics of the financial product itself. - 2.7 This arrangement means that consumers are protected by a comprehensive set of rules that cover all aspects of the advertising of a financial product or service.
+2.6 The phrase 'non-technical' in this context refers to matters of serious or widespread offence, social responsibility and the truthfulness of claims that do not relate to specific characteristics of the financial product itself.

+2.7 This arrangement means that consumers are protected by a comprehensive set of rules that cover all aspects of the advertising of a financial product or service.
 The ASA liaises with the FCA regularly to ensure consistency of approach and to avoid duplication.